 Nattapat Boonprakong (Nat)

 Hi and good day!
 I am a final-year PhD candidate in Human-Computer Interaction at the University of Melbourne, Australia.
-My research interests lie within an intersection of different disciplines such as Human-Centred Computing, Behavioural Science, Cognitive Psychology, and Physiological Sensing.
-My PhD research is specifically interested in Quantifying, Understanding, and Mitigating Cognitive Biases in Human-Computer Interaction (HCI).
+My research interests lie within an intersection of different disciplines such as Human-Centred Computing, Behavioural Science, and Physiological Sensing.
+My research focuses on Quantifying and Understanding the Effects of Cognitive Biases in Human-Computer Interaction.
+My PhD advisors are Tilman Dingler, Benjamin Tag, and Jorge Goncalves.

-I define myself as a computer scientist.
-My passion is to design and develop technologies that take into account human cognitive states, adapt with complex and constrainted mental models, and help people make decisions in real-world.
+As a Human-Computer Interaction (HCI) researcher, my passion is to design and develop technologies that take into account cognitive biases in people, adapt to their complex and constrained mental models, and help them make conscious decisions in the real world.

-Keywords: Cognitive Biases; Mental Models in Human-Computer Interaction; Physiological Computing; Human-Information Interaction
+Keywords: Cognitive Biases; Human Factors; Physiological Computing; Human-Information Interaction

 Outline of My Research

-Prior to that, I obtained a Master of Information Science and Technology from Osaka University in Japan, where I received the Japanese Government Scholarship (MEXT).
+I previously obtained a Master of Information Science and Technology from Osaka University in Japan, where I received the Japanese Government Scholarship (MEXT).
 My master’s thesis titled Towards Multimodal Office Task Performance Estimation led me to develop research interests in cognition-aware computing and physiological sensing.
-Prior to Japan, I completed a Bachelor of Computer Engineering (1st class honours) from Chulalongkorn University, Thailand.
+Before that, I completed a Bachelor of Computer Engineering (1st class honours) from Chulalongkorn University, Thailand.

 Academic Service and Volunteering